andrewplummer/Sugar/CAUTION.md

   - Alphanumeric array options are now defined on the global object `Sugar.Array` instead of `Array` itself.

 - Level: Moderate
-  - `String#map` was removed.
-This functionality can easily be replicated by mapping an array, and even more succinctly by using `Function#partial`.

-- Level: Moderate
   - `String#normalize` is now renamed to `String#toAscii` to comply with the ES6 spec.

-- Level: Moderate
-  - `Date#beginning/endOfWeek` is now locale dependent, as different locales have different definitions of the start of a week.
-Currently, this is Monday except for en-US and ja, which are Sunday.

 - Level: Moderate
   - `Array#at` and `String#at` now no longer accept enumerated arguments.
 To get an multiple indexes, pass an array instead.